Ajoo/hypt/README.md

 Test r2 score: 0.8447968218784379
 ```

-For the moment, static strategies where all parameters can be generated a priori (`GridSearch` and `RandomSearch`) are implemented.
+For the moment, only static strategies where all parameters can be generated a priori (`GridSearch` and `RandomSearch`) are implemented.
 In the future we will also implement strategies that require incorporating feedback of function values to generate new test points like TPE and others.

 ## Parallelization

 In many instances parallelization over hyperparameter tuning trials is not helpful since the model training itself will already make use of multithreading or parallelism.
-However in cases where it doesn't, it is again trivial to integrate hypt with, for example, joblib when using a static strategy like `GridSearch` or `RandomSearch`:
+However in cases where it doesn't, it is again trivial to integrate `hypt` with, for example, `joblib` when using a static strategy like `GridSearch` or `RandomSearch`:

 ```python
 import numpy as np